Skip to content

 Is St Bride's Anglican Church (former Greyfriars' Church), Church Crescent, Dumfries a listed building?

-St Bride's Anglican Church (former Greyfriars' Church), Church Crescent, Dumfries carries the heritage designation "category A listed building" — a protective status under UK heritage law.
+St Bride's Anglican Church (former Greyfriars' Church), Church Crescent, Dumfries is officially recognised as category A listed building listed.